AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 the visibility between pairs of satellites, the cost function used by the novel algorithm, and whether satellites are more vulnerable to solar flares.
 - `satellite_topology_construction_algorithms` - this module provides various functions for constructing topologies of given satellite networks.
-As well as the novel algorithm proposed in the report, +Grid, xGrid, and MDTD topology
-- construction algorithms are provided
+As well as the novel algorithm proposed in the report, +Grid and MDTD topology construction algorithms are provided
 - `tests` - this module provides unit and integration tests for all the modules listed above.
 Works well with `pytest`.

 More information about the purpose of each function is provided in the documentation of this project, as well as the